tensorflow/tensorflow/SECURITY.md

 ## Running a TensorFlow server

-TensorFlow is a platform for distributed computing, and as such, there is a TensorFlow server (`tf.train.Server`). **The TensorFlow server is meant for internal communication only.
+TensorFlow is a platform for distributed computing, and as such there is a TensorFlow server (`tf.train.Server`). **The TensorFlow server is meant for internal communication only.
 It is not built for use in an untrusted network.**